Batesville, Indiana: Economy

 The largest industry in Batesville is the manufacturing of hospital and health care equipment, most notably hospital beds.
 William Hillenbrand and his aunt Mary Mitchell founded HillRom in 1927.
 The business grew rapidly after the Great Depression ended.
 William convinced hospitals to use his wooden hospital bed for six months free of charge.

 Government

 Batesville is an incorporated city governed by a mayor and a five-member city council.
 Four of the city council members are elected by four districts while the fifth is elected at-large by the community as a whole.
 The city also elects a city judge and city clerk treasurer.
 The mayor, city council members, judge, and clerk treasurer all serve four year terms.

-Mike Bettice is the current mayor of Batesville.
+John Irrgang is the current mayor of Batesville.

 Transportation

-The main mode of transportation to and around Batesville is by road.
+The main mode of transportation in the Batesville area is via road.
 There are several major routes that intersect the city.